Skip to content

 • The sample players dispose only the per-play pipeline on Stop (StopAsync) and intentionally do not shut the whole SDK down — keep that pattern in your own scripts.

 If you hit instability after a script recompile, restart the Editor.
+See Bootstrap and lifecycle for the rationale.

 Frequently Asked Questions